rkapl123/DBAddin/docs/DBFuncs.md

 The parameter ShowRowNums defines whether Row numbers should be displayed in the first column (`TRUE`) or not (`FALSE` = Default).

-##### Connection String Special Settings
+##### Connection String Special ODBC Settings

-In case the "normal" connection string's driver (usually OLEDB) has problems in displaying data with DBListFetch and the problem is not existing with ODBC connection strings, then following special dual connection string setting can be used together with the flag `preferODBCconnString`:
+In case the "normal" connection string's driver (usually OLEDB) has problems in displaying data with DBListFetch and the problem is not existing with ODBC connection strings, then the special connection string composition `ODBC;ODBCConnectionString` be used.

-`StandardConnectionString;SpecialODBCConnectionString`

 Example:

-`provider=SQLOLEDB;Server=LENOVO-PC;Trusted_Connection=Yes;Database=pubs;ODBC;DRIVER=SQL Server;SERVER=LENOVO-PC;DATABASE=pubs;Trusted_Connection=Yes`
+`ODBC;DRIVER=SQL Server;SERVER=LENOVO-PC;DATABASE=pubs;Trusted_Connection=Yes`

-This works around the issue with displaying GUID columns in SQL-Server.
+This can be used to work around the issue with displaying GUID columns in SQL-Server.

 #### DBRowFetch